mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 of such port mappings, the concentrator can start sending packets containing inbound connections in QUIC DATAGRAM frame.

+Both QUIC tunnel endpoints open their first unidirectional stream (i.e. stream 2 and 3), hereafter named the QUIC tunnel control stream.
+A QUIC tunnel endpoint MUST NOT close its unidirectional stream and SHOULD provide enough flow control credit to its peer.

 # Joining a tunneling session {#sec-joining}

 Joining a tunneling session allows grouping several QUIC connections to the concentrator.
 Each endpoint can then coordinate the use of the Packet Tag across the tunneling session.
 The messages used for this purpose are described in {{messages-format}}.
-A dedicated unidirectional stream is used to convey these messages and establish the negotiation of a tunneling session.
+The QUIC tunnel control stream is used to convey these messages and establish the negotiation of a tunneling session.
+The client initiates the procedure and MAY either start a new session or join an existing session.
 This negotiation MUST NOT take place more than once per QUIC connection.

 # Messages format